vshn/floaty/README.md

 destination have little impact.

-For VRRP instances in `MASTER` status Ursula reads the Keepalived configuration, extracts the IP addresses assigned to a given VRRP instance, and proceeds to refresh those via a provider-specific API in a regular interval.
+For VRRP instances in `MASTER` status Ursula reads the Keepalived configuration.
+When no addresses are configured in the Ursula configuration the IP addresses assigned to the given VRRP instance are managed.
+Managing an IP address means to refresh its target host via a provider-specific API in a regular interval.
 Failures are handled gracefully.

 For instances in `BACKUP` and `FAULT` status any existing instance for a previous `MASTER` status is terminated by sending a signal and waiting for